konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/file_splitting/index.md

 PDFs often encapsulate multiple distinct Documents within a single file, leading to complex navigation and information retrieval.
 Document splitting tackles this by disentangling these intertwined files into separate Documents.
 This guide introduces you to tools and models that automate this process, streamlining your work with multi-Document PDFs.
+Note that File Splitting always happens on a Project level.

 ### Overview